openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If multiple hosts are found in the inventory, deploy
-HAProxy in a highly-available manner by installing keepalived.
+HAProxy in a highly-available manner by installing Keepalived.

-To make keepalived work, edit at least the following variables
+To make Keepalived work, edit at least the following variables
 in ``user_variables.yml``:

 .. code-block:: yaml